Ford Fusion Insurance Rates

 Average premium for full coverage: $1,370

-Rate estimates include $500 physical damage deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all 50 states and Fusion trim levels.
+These estimates include $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all U.S. states and for all Fusion models.

 Use the form below to get customized rates for your location.